 Thankfully, as we have always taken the stance to keep our tenant fees as low as possible, the impact on our company will be minimal.
 We can absorb the referencing costs as we have worked hard with our partners to secure the best rates possible preventing us from having to pass on this expense to our London Landlords.

 The ongoing modernisation through technology/PropTech of our in-house systems means that, again, we can absorb the burden and cost of the various elements of admin associated with the early stage preparations of a tenancy.

 The only cost we may have to pass to our Landlords is the Check Out inspections & report undertaken by independent inventory clerks at the end of each tenancy.
 We are hopeful that the government won't prevent us applying this charge to the Tenants (we have always taken the stance that if both parties retain the company, Landlord at Check In and Tenant at Check Out, there can be no associated 'bias' in the reports generated).
 However, if applicable, based on our average Landlord's rental income this will only equate to around 0.5% cost on their annual rental income (based on an Inventory fee of £120 and a weekly rent of £450).

-As such, our London Landlords (and Tenants alike of course) can rest assured that everything will very carry on as normal and can expect to continue to receive the same, multi award-winning service as they always have.
-If you use another London letting agency then maybe you should ask whether the ban will impact their charges to you going forwards?
+As such, our London Landlords (and Tenants alike of course) can rest assured that everything will very carry on as normal and can expect to continue to receive the same, multi award-winning lettings and property management service as they always have.
+If you use another Shoreditch letting agency then maybe you should ask whether the ban will impact their charges to you going forwards?